Erik Pondal Jensen

 Erik Pondal Jensen (6 December 1930 - 16 July 1960) was a Danish footballer who played as a midfielder.
 He played in 20 matches for the Denmark national team from 1954 to 1959.

+Jensen was one of eight Danish footballers killed in a 1960 air disaster where the plane that was to transport the players to a national team training camp in Herning crashed into the sea in Øresund, just after takeoff from Copenhagen Airport.